 Sec.
-12-9. - Design guidelines standards for "big-box" retail establishments.
+12-9. - Design standards for "big-box" retail establishments.

 It is in the best interest of Lexington-Fayette County to minimize the possible "blighting" effect that abandoned shopping centers and large retail establishments can have on the larger area or neighborhood in which they are located.
-By imposing additional standards in the form of design guidelines standards for such centers, these effects can be minimized, and future redevelopment and reuse of vacant retail buildings encouraged through proper facility design, without expenditure of public funds.
-For this reason, the Planning Commission has adopted the following design guidelines standards for commercial centers containing a single "big-box" establishment larger than eighty thousand (80,000) square feet in size (referred to as principal building below): These additional standards are listed in Design Guidelines for "Big Box" Establishments incorporated by reference, and are consistent with guidelines which have been established in other cities and counties across the United States for such facilities.
-These design guidelines are intended to provide professional designers and the Planning Commission with direction for improved development plans which address the following issues:
+By imposing additional standards in the form of design standards for such centers, these effects can be minimized, and future redevelopment and reuse of vacant retail buildings encouraged through proper facility design, without expenditure of public funds.
+For this reason, the Planning Commission has adopted the following design standards for commercial centers containing a single "big-box" establishment larger than eighty thousand (80,000) square feet in size (referred to as principal building below):

-- (a) Variation in building heights and identifiable customer service entrances and pedestrian entryways; For every hundred (100) feet of linear wall along the primary wall plane of the principal building and any additional buildings attached to the principal building, there shall be a corresponding inset, offset, projection or reveal a minimum of three (3) feet in dimension. - (b) Uninterrupted facades, windows, allowance for smaller stores or departments having exterior entrances, and back or side facades; Customer entrances are required along all exterior walls facing a public or private street or access easement constructed to serve as frontage.
-Where this involves more than two sides of a principal building, this shall only apply to two (2) sides of such building. - (c) Landscaping and/or screening of outdoor display of building materials or other similar bulky products, and of trash collection and loading areas; Loading docks, trash collection areas, and outdoor storage of materials shall not be located within the front yard. - (d) Pedestrian circulation in relation to vehicular movement and common open spaces for pedestrians Sidewalks a minimum of five (5) feet in width are required along the full length of any exterior wall featuring a customer entrance or an off-street parking lot, and along sides of the lot that abut a public or private street. - (e) Walkways and sidewalks must be covered with awnings or other weather protection at all customer entrances, provided at least twenty percent (20%) of the sidewalk along the exterior wall is covered in front of the entrance. - (f) Sidewalks a minimum of five (5) feet in width shall be provided to connect the customer entrance locations to the public or private right-of-way.
+(a) For every hundred (100) feet of linear wall along the primary wall plane of the

+- principal building and any additional buildings attached to the principal building, there shall be a corresponding inset, offset, projection or reveal a minimum of three (3) feet in dimension. - (b) Customer entrances are required along all exterior walls facing a public or private street or access easement constructed to serve as frontage.
+Where this involves more than two sides of a principal building, this shall only apply to two (2) sides of such building. - (c) Loading docks, trash collection areas, and outdoor storage of materials shall not be located within the front yard. - (d) Sidewalks a minimum of five (5) feet in width are required along the full length of any exterior wall featuring a customer entrance or an off-street parking lot, and along sides of the lot that abut a public or private street. - (e) Walkways and sidewalks must be covered with awnings or other weather protection at all customer entrances, provided at least twenty percent (20%) of the sidewalk along the exterior wall is covered in front of the entrance. - (f) Sidewalks a minimum of five (5) feet in width shall be provided to connect the customer entrance locations to the public or private right-of-way.
 A maximum of one (1) crosswalk is allowed to make the connection.